Cork Under-21 Football Championship: Under-21 B Football Championship

+History

 This competition is confined to clubs who compete at the B level in each of the regional divisions in County Cork.
 The winning team is presented with the Seán Ó Crualaoí Cup.
 Presented in 2010 by the Crowley family in memory of the late Seán Crowley of Bandon, who was a Vice-President of the County Board up until his death in 2009.
 Bandon was the sporting love of his life, followed by love for his division Carbery, Cork and Munster in that order.

 He was Bandon's representative on the Carbery Board and also spent many years as Bandon's and Carbery's representative on the Cork County Board.
 He served as Chairman of the Carbery Board for a number of years and was also a selector for many years on Carbery Hurling and Football teams.
 He also acted as selector on the Cork Football All Ireland winning team of 1973 and on the successful Munster Railway Cup team of 1972, both successes which came after many years in the doldrums for both teams.

+2024 teams

+00000 clubs will compete in the 2024 Cork Under-21 B Football Championship: